lejonmcgowan/JohnnyTracer2/README.md

 # JohnnyTracer2
-My second iteration of a Ray tracer from my initial attempt in a collgege course
+My second iteration of a Ray tracer from my initial attempt of a school project